StateLibraryofOhio/SDS-Labels/README.md

 ```

 The `output.json` content may occasionally need to be updated to add entries as new libraries enter the program.
 When adding a new library, append their new entry to the end of the `output.json` file and increment the previous entry's `id` value by "1" to get the value for your new entry.
 It is not necessary for new entries to be sorted alphabetically in the output.json file; the libraries will be displayed alphabetically in the web form.
 The critical thing to remember is that the `id` value must be unique.

+When adding a branch location for an existing library in the list, you can duplicate the "libid" value for the branch, but the "is_primary" value must be set to "false" for the new branch.
+Only 1 entry per libid can be flagged as "true" in the "is_primary" field.